 The Great Depression years of the 1930s were difficult for farmers, although the Bankhead Cotton Control Act of 1934 and the Soil Conservation Act helped stabilize the market, and the Domestic Act of 1936 provided incentives for soil conservation.
 Other federal relief measures may have contributed to survival, if not prosperity, through the 1930s.
 The World War II years were prosperous.
 The small irrigated section of the county was increased dramatically, and within ten years Martin County had 20,000 acres of farmland irrigated by sprinklers and another 2,500 in flood irrigation.
 The yield on each irrigated acre of cotton land was 1½ bales, compared with one bale for nonirrigated land.
 Water depletion in the 1960s halted the expansion of irrigation, however.
 Of the 150,000 acres in cotton in the late 1970s, only 20,000 acres were irrigated.
 Petroleum development was late in coming to Martin County.
 There was some drilling in the early 1920s, and a producing well was drilled in 1945, when the shallow Mabee field in Andrews County was extended into southwestern Martin County.
 The first commercial petroleum production occurred in 1950, when the Texas Company drilled over 13,000 feet into the northwest section of the county; more than 90,000 barrels of oil were produced in the county that year.
 In 1951 three additional fields were located: Glass in the southwest, Breedlove in the northwest, and Stanton in the southwest.
 Petroleum production quickly became an important part of Martin County's economy.
 In 1956 615,000 barrels of oil were extracted from Martin County lands, and in 1960 1,392,000 barrels were pumped.
 In 1974, 11,833,000 barrels of crude were produced there.
 Production decreased during the late 1970s and through the 1980s but nevertheless remained significant.
 In 1990, 7,884,000 barrels were produced, and by 1991, 227,421,000 barrels of oil had been produced in the county since 1945.
-The population of the county was 5,556 in 1940, 5,541 in 1950, and 4,956 in 1990.
+The population of the county was 5,556 in 1940, 5,541 in 1950, 4,956 in 1990, and 5,460 in 2014.
+Of those, about 52 percent were Anglo, 2.1 percent African American, and 44.7 percent Hispanic.
 Since the 1950s Martin County has been a member of the Colorado River Municipal Water District and shares construction costs of pipelines, dams, and reservoirs with other communities.
 Stanton (2,847) is the largest town in the county.
 Other communities are Ackerly (232, partly in Dawson County), Lenorah, Flower Grove, and Tarzan.
 U.S. Highway 80 (Interstate 20) crosses the southwestern corner of the county, and U.S. Highway 87 crosses the northeastern tip.
 State highways 137, 349, and 176 provide other routes.

 Pat W. Hull and Fay E. Smithson, Martin County: The First Thirty Years (Hereford, Texas: Pioneer, 1970).
 Vernen Liles, Pioneering on the Plains: The History of Martin County, Texas (M.A. thesis, University of Texas, 1953).
 Martin County Historical Commission, Martin County, Texas (Dallas: Taylor, 1979).